Glasgow, Paisley and Johnstone Canal: Closure of the canal

 The canal was purchased in 1869 by the Glasgow and South Western Railway Company.
-In 1881, an Act of Parliament closed the canal.
+In 1881, the Glasgow and South-Western Railway Act 1881 (44 & 45 Vict. c. cxlix) closed the canal.
 Much of the route was used to construct the Paisley Canal Line.
 This line still uses the River Cart Aqueduct (which it crosses at a skewed angle).
 This makes the former aqueduct the world's oldest railway bridge that is still in active use.

 Closure and partial reopening of the Paisley Canal Line

 The Paisley Canal railway line closed to passengers in 1983.
 The rails between Elderslie and the original Paisley Canal Station were uplifted in 1986; and the station became a steakhouse.
 In 1990, passenger services resumed on the section from Glasgow Central station to a new Paisley Canal station.
 Much of the abandoned track bed beyond Paisley has now been developed into a cycle and walkway operated by Sustrans.

 Short sections of the original canal can still be seen at the Millarston and Ferguslie Mills area of Paisley.
 Houses in Tenters Way and Cromptons Grove face across the remnants.
 Traces of the old canal are also visible in fields between Hawkhead and Rosshall.